How to Stop Comparing Yourself to Other Women

 Her career, her relationship, her body, her apparent ease with all of it.
 The way she seems to have figured out things you are still working on.
 The version of life she appears to be living while you are still somewhere in the middle of becoming.

 The comparison is instant.
-Involuntary, almost.
-And in its wake comes something that is hard to name precisely — a mixture of inadequacy and longing and a vague, uncomfortable sense of being behind.
+Almost involuntary.
+And in its wake comes something hard to name precisely — a mixture of inadequacy and longing and a vague, uncomfortable sense of being behind.

 This feeling is one of the most universal experiences of modern womanhood.
-And it is also one of the most damaging things we do to ourselves.
+And one of the most damaging things we do to ourselves.

 Why We Compare